MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/power-platform/enable-power-platform-integration.md

 ### <a name="connect-to-existing-dataverse"></a>Enable integration with an existing Power Platform environment

-If you already have a Dataverse instance you wish to connect with Finance and Operations, you may do so during Power Platform integration setup from an already deployed Finance and Operations.
+If you already have a Dataverse instance you wish to connect with a Finance and Operations environment, you may do so during Power Platform integration setup from an already deployed Finance and Operations environment.
 Note, this option is not available when deploying a new Finance and Operations environment.

 :::image type="content" source="media/PPI-ConnectToExisting.png" alt-text="Connect to an existing Power Platform environment":::